 First Church of Christ, Scientist, 17 Wendell Ave., holds service at 10:30 a.m. on Sunday.
 Sunday School for youths up to age 20 is held at the same time.
 Wednesday testimony meetings are held at 7:30 p.m.

-The subject of Sunday’s Bible lesson is "Spirit" with Golden Text from Job: "The Spirit of God has made me, and
+The subject of Sunday’s Bible lesson is "Spirit" with Golden Text from Job: "The Spirit of God has made me, and the breath of the Almighty gives me life.

 The reading room is open to the public from 10 a.m. to 2 p.m.
 Monday through Friday.